Cairi-S/tom-poulson/README.md

 - Click the call to action button and confirm that it links to the Contact page.
 - Reduce the screen size to a mobile breakpoint to ensure the call to action button moves from the text box to the footer.

-- Hover over both the right and left carousel navigation buttons to ensure their opactiy changes.
+- Hover over both the right and left carousel navigation buttons to ensure their opacity changes.
 - Click both the right and left carousel navigation buttons to ensure their opacity changes.

 *The above steps were repeated on 'The Last Post' and 'WorldBrass' carousel pages*